• Skip to primary navigation

 2. Don’t listen to people who say there is nothing to do; there is plenty to do

 Often I hear that there is nothing to do here.
 Not true.
 There is plenty to do.
-I think what they mean is that there is not a lot of big-city things to do which is true, but I will talk about that in #3.
+I think what they mean is that there are not a lot of big-city things to do which is true, but I will talk about that in #3.

 They also might not have kids.
 I could see feeling that way if you didn’t have kids, maybe.
 But between the post and the local communities, there is always something going on.
 And they keep adding more and more things to do.
 Of course, during COVID, many things are limited.